vidister/gimp-web/content/news/2016-06-02 GIMP 2.9.4 Released/index.md

 The original implementation using `sendmail` is also available, yet since it requires a properly configured sendmail, which is not common on desktop machines, the explicit `--with-sendmail` option has to be set at build time to replace the `xdg-email` implementation.

+## Debugging Facilities for Windows

+Windows builds can now generate backtrace logs upon a crash with Dr.MinGW's ExcHndl library, which must be available at build time.
+The logs will be available in `%APPDATA%\GIMP\2.9\CrashLog\`.

 ## Misc

 * Bug 109161 * Improve Histogram with Luminance Channel